 From there I walk along the Panorama Park path up to around Bucknell Street and then turn around and head back.

-For best views, you can go up to the cliff edge but be careful as these cliffs are pretty steep and have a 250 foot drop off.
+For the best views, you can go up to the cliff edge but be careful as these cliffs are pretty steep and have a 250-foot drop-off.